LuckyHariharan/Pokedex_App/README.md

 ### Enhanced Technical Specification for Junior Android Developer: Pokedex App

+#### Focus
+- **Offline First**: Prioritizes local data, enhancing user experience in low/no connectivity.
+- **Scalability**: Using Dagger and modular design for ease of maintenance and scalability.
+- **Test Coverage**: Emphasizes robust testing for reliable app performance.

 #### Overview
 This document presents a comprehensive guide for developing a Pokedex app with an offline-first approach using MVVM architecture.
 The app features a list of Pokemon and detailed views for each, leveraging modern Android development tools and practices.